MicrosoftDocs/machine-learning-server-docs/microsoft-r/quickstart-rserver-data-import-csv.md

 ### Check results

 Use the **rxGetInfo** function to return information about an object.
-In this case, the object is the XDF file created in a previous step, and the info returned is the precomputed metadata for each variable, plus a summary of observations, variables, blocks, and compression information.
+In this case, the object is the XDF file created in a previous step, and the information returned is the precomputed metadata for each variable, plus a summary of observations, variables, blocks, and compression information.

     rxGetInfo(myxdf, getVarInfo = TRUE)

+Output is below.
 Variables are based on fields in the CSV file.
 In this case, there are 6 variables.
 Precomputed metadata about each one appears in the output below.

     File name: C:\Users\TEMP\mortDefaultSmall2000.xdf
     Number of observations: 10000